-Our cabinet utilization rates were approximately 80%, as of March 31, 2019, and 80%, excluding data centers acquired from Itconic and Zenium, as of March 31, 2018.
-Excluding the impact of our IBX data center expansion projects that have opened during the last 12 months, our cabinet utilization rate would have increased to approximately 83% as of March 31, 2019.
+Our cabinet utilization rates were approximately 81%, as of June 30, 2019, and 82%, excluding data centers acquired from Metronode, Infomart Dallas, Itconic and Zenium, as of June 30, 2018.
+Excluding the impact of our IBX data center expansion projects that have opened during the last 12 months, our cabinet utilization rate would have increased to approximately 84% as of June 30, 2019.
 Our cabinet utilization rate varies from market to market among our IBX data centers across the Americas, EMEA and Asia-Pacific regions.
 We continue to monitor the available capacity in each of our selected markets.
 To the extent we have limited capacity available in a given market, it may limit our ability for growth in that market.
 We perform demand studies on an ongoing basis to determine if future expansion is warranted in a market.
 In addition, power and cooling requirements for most customers are growing on a per unit basis.
-As a result, customers are consumption limitations with certain high power-demand customers.
-This increased power consumption has driven us to build out our new IBX data centers to support power and cooling needs twice that of previous IBX data center.
+As a result, customers are consuming an increasing amount of power per cabinet.
+Although we generally do not control the amount of power our customers draw from installed circuits, we have negotiated power consumption limitations with certain high power-demand customers.
+This increased power consumption has driven us to build out our new IBX data centers to support power and cooling needs twice that of previous IBX data centers.
 We could face power limitations in our IBX data centers, even though we may have additional physical cabinet capacity available within a specific IBX data center.
 This could have a negative impact on the available utilization capacity of a given IBX data center, which could have a negative impact on our ability to grow revenues, affecting our financial performance, operating results and cash flows.